nds-group/netmob2023challenge/README.md

 }
 ```

-## Data access

-The dataset is composed by:
-* 20 urban areas in France
-* 68 mobile services (including YouTube, Netflix, Facebook, Instagram, Gmail, etc.)
-* 77 days continuous days
-* 100 x 100 m2 spatial resolution
-* 15 minute temporal resolution
-* 400+ billion data points
-* 2.3+ TB of data

-The access to the full data is **restricted to the participants** of the [Netmob 2023 Data Challenge](http://netmob2023challenge.networks.imdea.org/) and to the [terms and conditions](https://netmob2023challenge.networks.imdea.org/terms-and-conditions/).

 ### Spatial dataset

 <img src="images/cities_density.png" width="60%" height="100%"/>

 The spatial dataset is composed of 20 France cities.
-Each one is represented by a geojson file, that contains the grid of the city composed of 100 x 100 m<sup>2</sup> tile.
+Each one is represented by a geojson file, that contains the grid of the city composed of 100 x 100 m<sup>2</sup> tiles.
 The tile (feature) is represented by a polygon using [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System).

 ```json